-4.2.
+4.3.
 Export functionality

 Once data has been reported, there is a possibility to export the reported data from Reportnet.
+You can export your data before submission, and after submission as well.

 Once an export is initiated you will be notified by a blue notification icon.
 When the download is successful a green success icon will appear with the download link available.
 Click this link to download the export.